Thank You for Funding Our Anthology!

 We can eat popcorn.
 It will be fun.

 We got to the circus before dark.
 We waited five minutes (which was a long time in our town) in line to ride the elephant.
 I rode the elephant as the sun went down behind the hills to the south.
 Where the redwoods are.
-I sat strait up on that elephant and my girl hips moved with it as it stepped.
-Up on that elephant I didn’t give a care about the blond boy who was suppose to meet me.
+I sat straight up on that elephant and my girl hips moved with it as it stepped.
+Up on that elephant I didn’t give a care about the blond boy who was supposed to meet me.
 I didn’t care about the blond girls next door who were lucky to have sisters not just brothers.
 I didn’t care about my ear problems or my mom and dad problems.
 I didn’t care that I would grow out of my favorite dress.

 Later, in the audience, I’m just like everyone else.
 I’m sitting on cold and flat and watching the untouchable trapeze artists and the little boy who can blow fire.
-I’m waiting for the next big thing.I patiently watch the circus show with my nine year old hands clasped in my lap—ever so often scanning the crowd for my blond date.
-All of town was there, and down from the hills too cause the place was packed.
+I’m waiting for the next big thing.
+I patiently watch the circus show with my nine-year-old hands clasped in my lap—every so often scanning the crowd for my blond date.
+All of town was there, the place was packed.

 Then I saw him.
 His patch of blond hair lit up under the dark canopy of circus tent.
-The boy was dressed in a black tuxedo, white collared shirt, black bow tie, shiny black shoes.
+The boy was dressed in a black tuxedo, white collared shirt, black bow tie, and shiny black shoes.
 My first thought was that I didn’t think I could find the courage to approach him, let alone allow him to buy me popcorn.
 My second thought was: who’s that?

 Next to the blond boy who’d specifically asked me to be his date to the circus was a pretty little girl in a light blue dress.
 They were standing together near the popcorn.
 The fury rose inside me like a ring of fire.
 Why would he invite two girls?
 I reread his note in my head: Let’s go the circus together.
 We can eat popcorn.
 It will be fun.